outdreamer/build-a-cure/docs/tasks/items_to_organize.md

       - fractals & infinite sequences as a way of calculating area under a continuous line (increasing small subsets of structures with area calculatable with multiplication of x & y)
       - what continuous line segments would have an area equal to a circle of relevant proportions?

-  - add to useful concepts

-    - bitcoin and ai both benefit from integrating the concept of time into existing inventions (tx history, weight updates)
-    - what other concepts could be equally powerful if injected into structures of existing inventions
-    - why is time (or the structure of sequence) a powerful concept in those problem systems
-      - historical info integrated into current & imminent info was a pre-existing gap in relevant info structures of the problem system
-      - the usefulness of historical info wasnt identified or wasnt identified as integratable into existing inventions
-      - the related concept of:
-        - 'connection' could have served as a replacement, indicating relevance of previous info to new or derived info
-        - 'position' could have also replaced 'time' or 'sequence', given the relevance of 'position' as a predictor of financial transactions and connecting one info state to another, given data that can access the destination from that origin
-      - its also inherently relevant to know how space-times (states) connect (like in a sequence structure) in order to predict adjacent imminent space-times (or states) as imminent members of the sequence

-  - exploit filter structure examples:
-    - anomaly
-      - non-standard data flows
-        - does data normally follow this pattern
-    - requirements
-      - is there a required basis for communicating info
-    - intersection:
-      - data * time/sequence
-        - state/content of a data flow intersecting with a possible access chain
-    - code x time/sequence
-      - state of a build to check intent multiple times during build phase of code

-  - bio system general strategies
-    - calculate & inject vulnerability in pathogen dna language
-      - trial & error implementation example:
-        - use dna code switcher to apply change to all positions in pathogen dna
-      - common pattern implementation example:
-        - inject known dna error types to see if any work on new pathogen
-    - standard pathogen dna to host dna language

     - how to identify the killer counterpoint
       - point: 'election fraud claims'
         - counterpoint: you dont think the other party has members?